 If you’re not sure if your signs meet reflectivity standards, invest in a quality retroreflectometer.

-2. Replace static signs with flashing LED signs
+2. Replace static signs with flashing LED signs and illuminated legend

 If static signs – no matter how reflective – aren’t enough, leverage the BlinkerSign® Pedestrian Crosswalk System, which features signs with flashing solar- or electric-powered LEDs embedded into the sides.
 With the LEDs, the signs are much easier to see, particularly at night and during adverse weather conditions, such as fog and heavy rain.